MarlinFirmware/Marlin/Marlin/Firmwares/README.md

 __Not for production use.
 Use with caution!__

 ## Marlin 2.0 Bugfix Branch
+ Update Marlin-BugFix 20201115
+  - Validate TMC2209 mode.

  Update Marlin-BugFix 20201030

-  -Last correction for Black screen in UI Color
+  - Last correction for Black screen in UI Color

-  -Correction thermal protection hysterisis.
+  - Correction thermal protection hysterisis.

-  -Remove part for TMC2209 UART HardwareSerial
+  - Remove part for TMC2209 UART HardwareSerial
   - Add comments into definition_pins file.

  Update Marlin-BugFix 20201022

-  -Integration in the Marlin firmware of the HISPEED motherboard and configuration files for the QQS-Pro.
+  - Integration in the Marlin firmware of the HISPEED motherboard and configuration files for the QQS-Pro.

-  -Fixed Deploy/Stow ZProbe
+  - Fixed Deploy/Stow ZProbe

-  -Fixed for users using E3Dv6 hotend
+  - Fixed for users using E3Dv6 hotend

-  -Others TIPS(QQS_Config.h, Quick calibration 6, Menu management of NeoPixel leds, etc).
+  - Others TIPS(QQS_Config.h, Quick calibration 6, Menu management of NeoPixel leds, etc).

 ## Marlin 2.0.7
  Update 2020-10-01